Home » About Us » Annual Notifications

 Title I Complaint Procedures

 In the Green Island Union Free School District every effort is made to answer inquiries and resolve issues at the most direct and immediate level.
 If an issue cannot be satisfactorily resolved through communication at the building level, a formal complaint procedure may be implemented.
-The first point of contact for all complaints is the Title I Coordinator Dan Kalbfliesh at (518) 273-1422 or email dkalbfliesh@greenisland.org.
+The first point of contact for all complaints is the Title I Coordinator Dr. Dan Kalbfliesh at (518) 273.1422 or email dkalbfliesh@greenisland.org.

 If the issue is not satisfactorily resolved, the complainant will be asked to submit a formal complaint in writing to the Superintendent.
 This complaint must be signed by the person or agency representative filing the complaint; specify the requirement of law or regulation being violated and the related issue, problem, and/or concern; concern information/evidence supporting the complaint; and state the nature of the corrective action desired.